 2. Visit the Black Palace

 The Black Palace (known as Damnak Sla Khmao) sits close to the entrance of the national park.
-It is an abandoned building which it is possible to stop at on your journey up to the main site.
-It was originally built as a holiday home for King Sihanouk between 1950 and 1960 but has since decayed.
-Today you can find it covered in greenery and artistic graffiti.
+It’s an abandoned building which you can stop at on your journey up to the main site.
+Originally built as a holiday home for King Sihanouk between 1950-60, the building is now a rotting shell of its former self.
+It doesn’t take long to explore the few rooms!

 3. Stop at the Yeay Mao Statue